310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% endbubble %}

 {% bubble Shinobu %}
 Mhm, mhm!
 You’ve gotten so much better now, Midori-kun!
-You’re not acting on your selfish thoughts as much, and you’re being considerate of others!
+You aren’t acting on your selfish thoughts as much, and you’re being considerate of others!

 Wonderful, wonderful!
 You’re doing a great job~♪
 {% endbubble %}